NejcVene/Fri_quest/README.md

   Fri_quest
 </h1>
 <p>
-  A game for the FRI-SMS development platform.
+  A game for the FRI-SMS (CPU: Atmel AT91SAM9260) development platform.
 Developed using WinIdea as a project for module OR at FRI.
-The actual program is contained in start.s
 </p>

 <h3>